Jessie-Jingwen-Lin/Jessie-Jingwen-Lin.github.io/_posts/2021-05-05-stock-overnight-analysis.md

 ## Preprocessing Data

-Since I want to see the historical gains between 14:30 and 10:30 the next day (since that is the trading strategy), I selected stock prices at 14:30 and at 10:30 the next day, and organized the data into a Pandas dataframe indexed by date.
+Since I want to see the recent overnight gains between 14:30 and 10:30 the next day (since that is the trading strategy), I selected stock prices at 14:30 and at 10:30 the next day, and organized the data into a Pandas dataframe indexed by date.
 See below:

 ```
 Transformed data: